saraisa12/whack-a-mole/README.md

 ### **_Description_**

-##### whak a mole is a web based game where players try to whack moles appearing randomly, the goal is to hit as many as possible within the time frame.
+##### whak a mole is a web based game where players try to whack moles appearing randomly, the gboal is to hit as many as possible within the time frame.

 ---